Top Attractions to See in Calaveras County

 www.cavetouring.com

 Among the many other attractions in Calaveras County is a guided tour of one of its three underground caves.
-Of these three, California Cavern is the first to open as a tourist attraction, during the California Gold Rush era in 1853.
+Of these three, California Cavern was the first to open as a tourist attraction during the California Gold Rush era in 1853.
 What’s more, California Cavern is said to have the most extensive cave system in the Golden State.
-On the other hand, it’s the furthest of the caves to reach, with a 40-45 minute-drive from Murphys.
+On the other hand, it’s the furthest of the caves to reach, with a 40-45 minute drive from Murphys.
 Nevertheless, it’s the only regional cavern designated a California Historical Landmark.
-During this time of year, it’s important to note that the cave temperature on the Trail of Lights tours are 55 degrees.
+During this time of year, it’s important to note that the cave temperature on the Trail of Lights tours is 55 degrees.
 In other words, you should dress in layers inside this popular Calaveras County attraction.

 Copperopolis Town Square